 “Your EQ is the level of your ability to understand other people, what motivates them and how to work cooperatively with them,” says Howard Gardner, the influential Harvard theorist.
-Five major categories of emotional intelligence skills are of value to professional accountants.
+Five major categories of emotional intelligence skills are recognized by researchers in this area.

 Understanding the Five Categories of Emotional Intelligence (EQ)